InterregCE/Jems_V10.0.1_build/readme.md

  - MinIO
  - Elastic Search
  - Kibana (optional, only if needed)
+ - Mailhog (optional, only if you want to test sending mail notifications)

 Currently, there are two environments set up for internal development [4] and testing [5] with external access.
 Both are deployed on the Cloudflight OpenShift and updated automatically within each development cycle.